Habarlar / News

 The continued implementation of projects to develop the seaport, the national merchant marine fleet, and the "Balkan" shipyard will further enhance the significance and prestige of Turkmenistan’s maritime transport capabilities in international markets.

-The successive meeting of the Interdepartmental Commission of Turkmenistan on th...
+The regular meeting of the Interdepartmental Commission on Ensuring the Implemen...